kx0101/minigrep/README.md

 - Config: A structure that holds the query, file path, and a boolean flag to indicate whether the search should be case-insensitive.
 - Config::build: Builds the configuration based on the command-line arguments provided.

+The program utilizes multiple threads for concurrent file processing to enhance search speed when searching in multiple files.
+Each file search operation runs in its own thread.

 ## Running Tests

 ```bash